Indemnity – How the Supplier Can Reduce Their Liability

 b) Any actual or alleged infringement of a third-party’s intellectual property rights from the Customer’s use of the delivered products and performed services."

-Example of a Revision of the Standard Indemnity Clause from the Perspective of the Indemnifying Contract Partner
+Example of a Revised Standard Indemnity Clause from the Perspective of the Indemnifying Party

-are highlighted, insertions are italicized, numbers in [] refer to footnotes below).
+(Notes: Deletions are marked in color, Insertions are italicized, and the numbers in [] refer to the footnotes below).

 This indemnity shall not apply to the extent that a claim under it results from the Customer's negligence or willful misconduct.[8]